-Swiss Life mainly accesses products and services from the following categories:
+Swiss Life mainly accesses products and services from the following categories for its insurance business:

 - Professional services (advisory services for example)

 - Marketing and public relations

 - Human resources

 - IT services and telecoms

 - IT software and IT hardware

 - Facility management services (e.g. security personnel, building maintenance, cleaning) and general services (refreshments, electricity, gas, etc.)

 - Travel and events